 - Devices

 - 2 Router

 - 3 LAN ports

 - 4 WAN/Internet connection

-- 6 Computer
+- 5 Computer

-- The computer and all devices are switched off. - There is a patch cable for each device and the computer.
+- The computer is switched off. - There is a patch cable for each device and the computer.

-- 1. Use the patch cable to connect the router with the computer. - 2.
-With additional patch cables, connect all devices with the router individually. - 3.
-Use the power supply cable to connect the router to the mains power system. - 4.
-Switch the router on and wait until the self test has been completed.
-This will take approximately 2 min. - 5.
-Switch all devices including the computer on.
+- 1. Use the patch cable to connect the router and the computer.
+Repeat this step to connect all devices. - 2.
+With additional patch cables, connect all devices individually with the router. - 3.
+Use the power supply to connect the router to the mains power system.